 Often seen as one of the most difficult spots to customise with windows and doors, bays and corners areas are a great place to install bifolds.
 With bay bifolds, door panes line up along the three edges of the space with tailored sizing used to align hinges to the corners of the bay.
 On the other hand, corner bifolds involve the operation of two independent units, with the split occurring in the corner of the space so that bifolds open up the room along two edges.

 It’s not just exterior doors which bifolds are used for.
 They can also be used as internal doors too which is perfect for connecting rooms in which you want to enhance flow.
 An example would be a kitchen and dining area for more connected living when all the family is at home or when entertaining guests.
 With so many styles available from traditional to contemporary designs, it’s easy to find bifolds which complement your home’s appearance.

 Want to place bifolds in an unconventional place?

-Here at Your Price Windows, our specialist team have years of expertise in the window and door industry – manufacturing, supplying and installing a wide range of products in the most unusual of spaces.
+Here at Your Price Windows, our specialist team have years of expertise in the window and door industry – manufacturing, supplying a wide range of products in the most unusual of spaces.
 We provide a collection of bifolds which would look perfect in your home, business or garden room.
 Covering London and the Home Counties, we have worked with customers in Crawley, Croydon and East Grinstead.
 Get in touch for a free consultation and quotation.